Leksell Gamma Knife turns 50, systems worldwide have been used to treat over a million patients since 1968

 Iconic brain care

-“As remarkable as Gamma Knife’s first 50 years has been,” he adds, “the next half-century has the potential to transcend anything we can presently conceive of for this modality, allowing far greater numbers of patients to have access to this gentle and clinically-proven treatment method.”
+“As remarkable as the first 50 years of Leksell Gamma Knife has been,” he adds, “the next half-century has the potential to transcend anything we can presently conceive of for this modality, allowing far greater numbers of patients to have access to this gentle and clinically-proven treatment method.”